project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

 - AngularJS, so to make the portal better structured for dynamic page updates

-  For any further reading on AngularJS refer [https://angularjs.org/]
+  For further reading on AngularJS refer [https://angularjs.org/]

 - Java Play, to make the portal highly scalable